jerry-ye-xu/trecBert/README.md

 This project is part of the Language and Social Computing Team of Data61, and runs over summer of 2019-20.

-The published paper, Clinical trial search: Using biomedical language understanding models for re-ranking, can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S1532046420301581)
+The results were published in the Journal of Biomedical Informatics, titled __**Clinical trial search: Using biomedical language understanding models for re-ranking**__.
+The paper can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S1532046420301581).

 ---
 <br>